Darshan2610/CS_Tech_assignment/README.md

 2. Create agents through the Agents page

-3. Upload CSV file through the Lists page
+3. Upload CSV file through the Lists page (I have also provided a sample test file of csv format for testing)

 4. View distributed lists in the Lists section